Well, it’s not exactly a happy ending, but at least this is a tiny bit of the justice murdered 5-year-old AJ Freund deserves.

 (What.
 The.
 Fuck.)

 Also in the video, AJ says “he just wants to be alone and not have anyone around him,” to which JoAnn responds, “You are alone, in your room all day.”
 Further along in the video, AJ states, “I just don’t want a family.”
 The document states that JoAnn then told her own five-year-old son he doesn’t have a family.
-This bitch, you guys.

 Have I mentioned these suburban train wrecks were both relapsed drug addicts?
 Say no to heroin, kids.
 It does you exactly no favors, including to your physical appearance.
 Photos of JoAnn from her clean days depict a pretty, bright-eyed blonde, while pictures taken during her drugged-out periods show a pockmarked, scowling hag.
 Eek.